Post

 — — —

-Back to the integration, Firebase directly uses ScriptApp.getOAuthToken() to dynamically obtain the token based on the execution identity, so there is no need to set the token.
+Back to the integration, Firebase directly uses ScriptApp.getOAuthToken() to dynamically obtain the token based on the execution identity, so no token setup is needed.

-Only go to the GAS project → Settings.gs → and replace:
+Just go to the GAS project → Settings.gs → and change:

 1